• About

 Storage: Leftover roasted squash will keep well sealed in an airtight container in the fridge for 3-5 days or frozen in an airtight container or bag for up to 6 months.
 To reheat, return to baking sheet and warm at 350ºF (177ºC) for ~5 minutes or until heated through.

-Posted In: All Recipes, Fall, Side Dishes, Vegetables
+Posted In: All Recipes, Fall, Snacks and Sides, Vegetables

 Reader Interactions